The rehabilitation program is designed to help you recover and return to health and work following a work-related injury or illness.

 - assist you to remain at or return to work, and/or

 - maintain or improve your activities of daily living.

-You must be consulted on the rehabilitation program and your attitude to it must be considered.
-Your program’s development may involve discussion with your supervisor, rehabilitation case manager, treating medical practitioner and provider of workplace rehabilitation services.
+You must be consulted on the rehabilitation program.
+Your program’s development may involve discussion with your supervisor, rehabilitation case manager, treating medical practitioner and workplace rehabilitation provider.